Nioh 3: Dual Swords Build – Flowing Flame Beginner Guide

 The core rotation for Flowing Flame

-This build feels best when you stop thinking in terms of “full combo” and start thinking in terms of pressure phases.
+This build feels best when you stop thinking in terms of “full combo” and start thinking in pressure phases.
 Your job is to force the enemy into repeated bad states: burning, low on Ki, stuck blocking, or recovering from stagger.

 1. Start buffed, but keep the setup short